 An insurance claim can stay on your record for 5 – 7 years and will follow you to your next insurer due to claims information being kept in a central database called the Comprehensive Loss Underwriting Exchange (CLUE) and A-PLUS (Automated Property Loss Underwriting System).
 Before making a claim, make sure it makes sense to do so and ask your broker for advice.

-Click hereOpens in a new tab. to view very detailed research on insurance claims that were approved, rejected or withdrawn to learn more about the experiences of people who have gone through the claims process.
+Click here to view very detailed research on insurance claims that were approved, rejected or withdrawn to learn more about the experiences of people who have gone through the claims process.